LIVE RECORDINGS - BEAT THE BOOTS

 For the fall tour of 1976 Zappa changed personnel and complicated new material entered the setlist.
 For a month Bianca Odin (aka.
 "Lady Bianca" Thornton) formed part of the band as a keyboard player next to Eddie Jobson.
 She was good looking and apparently got fed up by sexist remarks thrown in her face by the audiences, only to appear on 1 track from "YCDTOSA Vol. VI" on Zappa's own CDs.
 "Philly '76" would change that drastically.
 In November Zappa did one of his two guest appearances at the Saturday night live TV show.
 Of the three songs the band played that night I'm the slime is present on the "Overnite sensation/Apostrophe(')" DVD.
 Next the band took a break of a month to prepare for the four New York concerts of December.
-The band got augmented with seven members, just for this occasion, being six brass players and Ruth Underwood.
+The band got augmented with seven members, just for this occasion, being six brass/woodwind players and Ruth Underwood.
 Understandably, most released tracks are from these New York gigs.
 Nearly two hours of these shows are present on "Zappa in New York", with one track on YCDTOSA vol. VI.
+The ZFT released a Deluxe version with these concerts in total.
 Touring continued in Europe, winter 1977.
 For most of the dates the band played as a five piece group again; two medleys in this set up form the "Conceptual continuity" bootleg.

 - Zappa in New York/Läther

 - YCDTOSA I: 1 track; VI 2 tracks